Crocmagnon/blog/content/posts/gin-method-not-allowed/index.md

 # TocOpen: false
 ---

 TL;DR: by default `gin` returns a 404 for an incorrect HTTP verb sent to a handled path.
+This can be fixed.
 Double-check the method you're using.

 ## 📖 Context
 At OVHcloud, we use [`gin-gonic/gin`](https://github.com/gin-gonic/gin) as the go-to HTTP web framework for our internal services.